Short (100m/111.12m) and long track (400m) diagrams

 Referees must complete this online report following all BC Speed Skating sanctioned competitions.

 Students can earn credits towards graduation through the External Credentials Program - Officials.
+The program is under review by the Ministry of Education; however, credits may still be earned.
 See the Awards page for more details.

 The sanction process is a guarantee between the organizer(s) and BC Speed Skating that the event will operate according to Speed Skating Canada and/or BC Speed Skating procedures.